 More articles Tuesday 25 August 2020 1:25pm

-“We need to treat connectivity as a water supply, that it’s a given and a right” says Iain MacRitchie in conversation with Richard Thanki in an event chaired by Marjorie Lofti Gill at Edinburgh International Book Festival Online this morning.
+“We need to treat connectivity as a water supply, that it’s a given and a right” said Iain MacRitchie in conversation with Richard Thanki in an event chaired by Marjorie Lofti Gill at the Edinburgh International Book Festival Online this morning.

 MacRitchie agreed and recounted from his research during lockdown from the young people he works with that many struggled with the schoolwork offered because they didn’t understand it without the human connection offered from a teacher or mentor, a quarter had additional responsibilities as young carers that prevented them doing schoolwork, and 20% didn’t have space to work.
 The most apparent finding was that the devices and digital connections were most important as tools to connect with their peers to improve their mental health.

 Thanki had found similar results in his work, “the question of mental health in refugee and asylum seekers is critical” as they are already under extreme stress and are dislocated from their support networks, but found the moods of the communities improved and they were empowered by being given the tools and support to set up their own internet connections.